Glossary

 February 8, 2026

-2. Request — WordPress sends an HTTP request to the provider's oEmbed endpoint, passing the URL and desired dimensions.
+2. API request: WordPress sends an HTTP request to the provider's oEmbed endpoint, passing the URL and the desired embed dimensions.
+For example, for a YouTube video, it hits something like https://www.youtube.com/oembed?url=...&format=json.

 <link rel="alternate" type="application/json+oembed"